maweeks/nano-fewd-01/README.md

 nano-fewd-01
 ============

-The first project from the Udacity Front-End Web Developer Nanodegree.
+My submission for the first project from the Udacity Front-End Web Developer Nanodegree.

 <b>Image sources:</b>